 Calico is a custom library that’s built into all our recent Mac games.
 It’s designed specifically for the half of gamers who buy through the MAS.
 It supports the standard multiplayer features: primarily game matching, friends lists and chats, achievements and leaderboards.

 Q: Do you have further plans to encourage Multiplayer on the Mac?

 Game Center, which was Apple’s multiplayer network (now retired), was never really able to handle the complex multiplayer demands of AAA games.
-This meant that people who bought our games through the Mac App Store were missing out on many of the multiplayer elements.
+This meant that people who bought our games through the MAS were missing out on many of the multiplayer elements.
 We weren’t comfortable with that, so we’ve created our own software for the job.
 It’s been no small feat; Calico has been in the works for a while!
 The current version is ready for primetime, but also a work in progress; we intend to keep on adding features.

 Q: Have you ever considered working with other developers facing the same challenges?

 Our priority has been to deliver a top-quality multiplayer gaming experience for Feral’s games, so this hasn’t yet been a consideration.
 Things may change in the future, but for now Calico is a Feral-only service!

 I always thought that Mac App Cats and #BeatFeral were great initiatives.
 After all, as more people get access to online Multiplayer, the better for Mac gaming.
 But to create an in-house game-matching service is a huge improvement.
 I can only encourage you to check it out if you usually buy your games on the MAS.